 My best friend always makes fun of my attempts to straighten my very curly hair because no matter how hard I try, it always looks a bit stiff and almost “crunchy” after using my flat iron.
 My hair is not thin, but it is a little thinner than average.
 It is also very curly thanks to my Irish heritage.
 It tends to look absolutely terrible unless I use massive amounts of products such as curl-defining gel on it.
-Products like Apalus flat iron and this brush weigh my hair down.
-For this reason, I do not use styling products, so, my curls get frizzy and unmanageable.
+I have used the Apalus brush hair straightener and to be quite honest, it weighed my hair down.
+For this reason, I stopped using styling tools, so, my curls often got frizzy and unmanageable.

-The first impression of this brush regards how quickly it heats up to operating temperature.
+The first impression of this brush was how quickly it heated up to operating temperature.
 There is an easy-to-read LCD screen on the back of the brush that shows the temperature that the brush is set to.

-Since this was the first time I had used it, and my hair is not really thick, I set it to the lowest setting of 365° F just to see how my hair would react.
-It reached operating temperature in roughly 60 seconds.
-It did not take long at all, which is a good thing because I am fairly impatient.
+The first time I used it, I set it to the lowest setting of 365° F sinec my hair isn’t thick, just to see how my hair would react.
+It reached the operating temperature in roughly 60 seconds.
+It didn’t take long at all, which is a good thing because I am fairly impatient.

 I thought this brush would be heavy, but it really is not.
 It is constructed of plastic and does not have heavy, metal plates on it (such as what is normally found on a straightening iron).
 So, it is lightweight.